KoTbelowall/INTEL-DDR4-RAM-OC-GUIDE-by-KoT/guide.md

     - change it via tWRRD_dg=6+tCWL+tWTR_S

 - **tIOL**
+    - may indicate instability if it differs by more than 1

     - if you're on the 10th gen or lower

     - don't overtighten this

 - **tRTL**
-    - if it differs by more than 2, you are probably unstable
+    - may indicate instability if it differs by more than 2

 - **t_MR** (if MSI motherboard)
     - t_MR = t (for example: tCWL=tCWL_MR)